All Episodes

 Pipe bomb became like a big thing because of Eric Rudolph.

-And he had relationship with the spooks.
+And he had a relationship with the spooks.

-He used to openly live in Asheville.
+He used to openly live in Asheville and knew people that knew him.

 He wasn't on the run or anything.

-And you know, it's not like they have every local police force in on it.
+And, you know, it's not like they have every local police force in on it.

 They're like, oh, this is Eric Rudolph, the Olympic bomber.